Mount Gandalf

-Mount Gandalf is a 2391 m mountain summit located in the Cadwallader Range in southwestern British Columbia, Canada.
-It is situated at the northeast corner of Birkenhead Lake Provincial Park, 35 km north of Pemberton, 56 km west of Lillooet, 2.9 km north of Tolkien Peak, and immediately south of Mount Aragorn, which is its nearest higher peak.
+Mount Gandalf is a 2391 m mountain summit in the Cadwallader Range in southwestern British Columbia, Canada.
+It is at the northeast corner of Birkenhead Lake Provincial Park, 35 km north of Pemberton, 56 km west of Lillooet, 2.9 km north of Tolkien Peak, and immediately south of Mount Aragorn, which is its nearest higher peak.
 Precipitation runoff from the peak drains into tributaries of the Fraser River.

 History

 The first ascent of the mountain was made on May 8, 1972, by Peter Jordan, Fred Thiessen, and Eric White.
 This climbing party also made the first ascents of nearby Mount Aragorn and Mount Shadowfax.
 The names for Mounts Aragorn, Gandalf, and Shadowfax were taken from fictional characters in the novels The Hobbit and The Lord of the Rings by J. R. R. Tolkien, which were read while waiting out stormy weather during the 1972 outing.
 However, Mount Gandalf became incorrectly identified on maps as Shadowfax, and vice versa, as originally proposed in 1978 by Karl Ricker of the Alpine Club of Canada.
 The mountains' names were corrected as recommended in March 2006 by Scott Nelson and endorsed by the BC Mountaineering Club.
 The correction was officially adopted December 4, 2006, by the Geographical Names Board of Canada.